-PRIORITY: Systematic curriculum 2017 2018 2019 2020
+Improvement priority: Systematic curriculum delivery

-delivery

-Develop a whole-school curriculum,

-assessment and reporting framework based

-upon the Australian Curriculum that provides

-clarity and detail.
+Embed a whole-school curriculum, assessment and reporting framework based upon the Australian Curriculum that provides clarity and detail.

-Develop staff data literacy skills to track

-student progress and reflect on the

-effectiveness of teaching practice.
+Develop and embed staff data literacy skills to track student progress and reflect on the effectiveness of teaching practice.